darkmattericecoffee/handheld-cnc/README.md

 *Disclaimer:* This project is still a work-in-progress.
 Development is rapidly occuring, so design files and firmware may change.

 ### Firmware
-The main firmware is written for [PlatformIO](https://docs.platformio.org/en/latest/core/quickstart.html) (as opposed to Arduino IDE) for better project organization and explicit library management.
+The brains of this machine is a Teensy 4.1 microcontroller running the Arduino frameowrk.
+It's all written for [PlatformIO](https://docs.platformio.org/en/latest/core/quickstart.html) (as opposed to Arduino IDE) for better project organization and explicit library management.

+Simple dev test scripts just use the Arduino IDE

 ### Hardware
-Most
+Most of the parts for Compass are 3D printed, except for a couple laser cut aluminum sheet metal parts.
+The .stl files for 3D printing are in the cad folder.

 ### Electronics